VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode ITSM connector for Azure deployment and сonfiguration guide.md

 ## Settings

 You have to specify VIAcode Incident Management System hostname (FQDN) and administrator user credentials.
+ITSM Connector will automatically create new VIMS user.
+All tickets are created on behalf of this user.
+To create user we need to know Administrators credentials, Organisation Name and Role for new user.

 ![Azure AD Integration](./media/connectorSettings.png)

 - Set VIAcode Incident Management System hostname.
-- Set admin user login.
+- Set admin user login ("admin" by default).
-- Set admin user password.
+- Set admin user password ("admin" by default).
+- Set Organisation name ("Customer" by default).
+- Set Role ("Connector" by default).
 - Press "Next : Review + create >" button.

 ## Review and create